-I ride mostly around here, in my own country, but any place is good to ride, if there is road and sun.
+I ride mostly around here, in my own country, but any place is good to ride, if there is a road and sunshine.
 I like riding with a friend, because then we are pushing together, trying to improve: it’s training for body and mind.
 But if it’s just for pleasure, I do it on my own.
-But then, I also have the special showing ride when I have just completed a restored bicycle: I take it into Lugano and ride it around.
+But then, I also have the special show ride when I have just completed a restored bicycle: I take it into Lugano and ride it around.
 It’s like my shop window: people, especially foreign tourists, stop me to talk about it, the word gets around – and soon I have a sale.

 What do you feel you have learned from this vocation?